-In recent years, FIJA has focused on media campaigns, including supplying prop kits to a number of television series and film producers.
-As well, FIJA national continues to work with writers and media professionals to ensure that an accurate message on the authority of the jury reaches the public.
+In recent years, FIJA has conducted successful media campaigns, including supplying prop kits to a number of television series and film producers.
+As well, FIJA National continues to work with writers and media professionals to ensure that an accurate message on the authority of the jury reaches the public.
 Under development presently, in 2011, are an enhanced web site with an interactive forum as well as a new DVD presentation suitable for classroom use or for use as a visual aid to a speaker, new focused brochures designed for specific audiences, and the redesign of existing literature to give it a more contemporary appearance.
-As well, FIJA now uses social networking media on the internet to stay in touch with FIJA supporters, activists, and volunteers, and to share FIJA’s message.
+FIJA now uses social networking media on the internet to stay in touch with FIJA supporters, activists, and volunteers, and to share FIJA’s message.

 In 2005, FIJA added the American Jury Institute as the research and publishing arm of the organization, to promote further research and publishing of materials related to jury authority and jury issues.

 Since the inception of the Fully Informed Jury Association (FIJA) in 1989, the move to educate American citizens about their rights as jurors and to reinstate jury nullification to its former legally recognized status has swept the nation.
 In twenty-two years, forty-eight independent, state-level organizations have been organized, as well as some international chapters.
 FIJA National and the states provide a nationwide network of activists and scholars to educate the public of the power inherent in the juror’s individual and independent ability to serve as the community check on bad laws through the use of juror nullification, or juror veto.